abodh/Newton-Rhapson-Power-Flow/README.md

 # Development Stages
 1. Reading bus and branch data in common data format
-1. Y-bus formulation
+2. Y-bus formulation
-2. Calculating Jacobian Matrix
+3. Calculating Jacobian Matrix
-3. Inversion using Crout's LU factorization
+4. Crout's LU factorization to solve unknown values
-4. Solving NRPF unless *power mismatch* < 0.001
+5. Solving NRPF unless *power mismatch* < 0.001
-5. Fast Decoupled Power Flow
+6. Fast Decoupled Power Flow
   * when the B matrices are same for both the diagonal sub-Jacobian matrices
   * when the B matrices are different for the diagonal sub-Jacobian matrices i.e. when lossless system is assumed (i.e. B = 1/X).
-6. Implementing Q-lim controls
+7. Implementing Q-lim controls

 # Dependencies